MorphStore/Engine/doc/doxygen/pages/tutorials/quick_start.md

 The Graph Module
 ======================

-The graph module mainly contains the two different graph storage formats, which differ in their representation of the graph topology `Compressed Sparse Row (CSR)` and `Adjacency-List`.
+The graph module mainly contains the two different graph storage formats `Compressed Sparse Row (CSR)` and `Adjacency-List`, which differ in their representation of the graph topology .
 These underlying graph model is a multi-graph, with properties for vertices and edges as well as types for both.
 The model is very similar to the Property-Graph model, except that vertices can only have one type (instead of multiple labels).